swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 While it is *unlikely* that someone would use `unknown` for a control-flow label, it is possible.
 Making `unknown` a contextual keyword before `case` preserves this source compatibility.

+Other alternatives include using a symbol of some kind to distinguish the "unknown" from a normal label or pattern, leading to `case #unknown` or similar.
+I have no objections to this spelling; `unknown case` is slightly more aesthetically pleasing to me, but it does feel more like a special case.

 ### `switch!`